Fabian Schnellhardt

-Fabian Schnellhardt (born 12 January 1994) is a German professional footballer who plays as a midfielder for SV Darmstadt 98.
+Fabian Schnellhardt (born 12 January 1994) is a German professional footballer who plays as a midfielder for 1.
+SC 1911 Heiligenstadt in the sixth-tier Thüringenliga.

 Club career

 Schnellhardt joined the youth set-up of 1.
 FC Köln from Rot-Weiß Erfurt, and he advanced through the club's youth system, making his debut for the second team in a 1–1 draw with Wuppertaler SV in Regionalliga West on 5 August 2012.
 After establishing himself in the second team, Schnellhardt made his 2.
 Bundesliga debut for Köln as a late substitute in a 4–1 win against Erzgebirge Aue on 1 September 2013.

 He joined MSV Duisburg for the 2014–15 season.

 He was loaned out to Holstein Kiel for the 2015–16 season.
-After returning to Duisburg for three more years, he was signed by SV Darmstadt for the 2019–20 season.
+After returning to Duisburg for three more years, he was signed by Darmstadt 98 for the 2019–20 season.

+On 12 May 2024, Darmstadt 98 announced that he and several other players would leave the club after the season.

 International career

 Schnellhardt has represented Germany at every level up to under-20, and he was a member of the German squad at both the 2011 FIFA Under-17 World Cup and the 2011 UEFA European Under-17 Football Championship.